 He would curl and uncurl the strong tufts of dark gray hair that spilled off of his face as he let his eyes wander and explore the world around him.
 They would find such interesting things he had never noticed before; before he had become a wizard at least.
 Not that it was a recent change of course in his life, but he had not come to consider himself a true wizard until recently.

 “How many years?”
 He asked no one in particular.

 “Thirty-eight years.”
 Flip responded to his own question.
 “Thirty-eight years of studying to open my eyes and I only wish I could shut them.
 How many years to learn to shut them?”

 Flip returned to his notebook and continued to write.
 He crafted spells for every day use in the mornings, and like the rest of his work he encoded them in poetic verse.
 A stranger that found his book of spells would think of it as nothing more than a book of sonnets and villanelles.
-The villanelles five tercets made for a good instructions on the position of pentagram points with the quatrain while a sonnet fit better for a glamour or memory charm.
-Each of the fourteen lines of a sonnet held ten syllables, each syllable reflected a tone of the weave which made up part of the verbal component of a charm.
+The villanelle’s five tercets made for good instructions on the position of pentagram points with each repitition strengthening arcane connections, while a sonnet fit better for a glamour or memory charm.
+Each of the fourteen lines of a sonnet held ten syllables, each syllable reflected a tone of the arcane weave which made up part of the verbal component of a charm.
 The iambs made for a pleasant beat one could conduct a somatic element with.
 Fourteen lines meant that it could accommodate a complex incantation or perhaps two simpler ones.

 Creeping in as I see you’re want to do.